Patient and Public Involvement (PPI) is key to the design and conduct of research within the Primary Care Unit.

 PPI RESOURCES FOR HEALTH RESEARCHERS IN CAMBRIDGE AREA

-These notes will be updated in 2018 with new resources and tools currently being developed.
+These notes are regularly updated with new resources and tools for researchers.

 University of Cambridge